tinode/chat/docker/README.md

 	$ docker network create tinode-net
 	```

-3. Select which database backend you want to use: RethinDB (default) or MySQL (experimental).
+3. Select which database backend you want to use: RethinkDB (default) or MySQL (experimental).
 Run the selected database container, attaching it to `tinode-net` network:

-	1. **RethinkDB**: If you've decided to use RethinDB backend, run the official RethinkDB Docker container:
+	1. **RethinkDB**: If you've decided to use RethinkDB backend, run the official RethinkDB Docker container:
 	```
 	$ docker run --name rethinkdb --network tinode-net -d rethinkdb:2.3
 	```